Scaling limit of multi-type invariant measures via the directed landscape: Details of the exit point bounds for the Poisson LPP, Poisson lines, and SJ models

 \subsubsection{The EJS-Rains identity and exit point bounds}

 We first state the following.
 Its proof is a straightforward verification using moment generating functions, just as in Lemma \ref{lem:HamRND}. \begin{lemma} On the space $\{0,1\}^m$, for $u \in (0,1)$, let $\Pp_u$ be the measure corresponding to i.i.d. {\rm Ber($u$)} random variables $\{X_i\}_{1 \le i \le m}$.
-For $w \in (0,1)$, consider the augmented measure
+For $w,u \in (0,1)$, the measures $\Pp_u$ and $\Pp_w$ are mutually absolutely continuous, with